 The Clark County Stormwater Manual 2015 Errata 2016 has a series of information that may be helpful to homeowners in developing designs for their properties.
 The full manual can be found at this webpage.

 - Link to WSU Extension for rain barrel and rain garden information - WSU Extension has a limited supply of rain barrels for sale ($15+tax) that need assembly.
-Contact Annette at 397-6060 x 5709 to arrange for pick-up.
+Contact Annette at 360.397.5709 to learn more.

 - BMP T5.10A Drywell

 - BMP T5.10B Infiltration Trench

 - BMP T5.14A Rain Garden

 Staff can be reached at: